 Second, the detailed findings of the field research specifically conducted for FHWA with drivers in real roadway situations indicated that drivers consistently devoted between 73 and 85 percent of their visual attention to the roadway itself.
-The average fixation time to
+The average fixation time to CEVMS was 379 milliseconds11 (ms), with the longest average dwell

-6 CIMA, 2013, Safety Impacts and Regulations of Electronic Static Roadside Advertising Signs Technical Memorandum #1 - Current Research Literature Review, Final Report.
+7 CIMA, 2013, Safety Impacts and Regulations of Electronic Static Roadside Advertising Signs Technical Memorandum #1 - Current Research Literature Review, Final Report.

-7 Federal Highway Administration [FHWA].
+8 Federal Highway Administration [FHWA].
 Driver Visual Behavior in the Presence of Commercial Electronic Variable Message Signs (CEVMS).
 Report prepared by SAIC.
 2012.

-8 Ibid., 9.
+9 Ibid..
+9.

-9 Ibid., 11.
+10 Ibid., 11.